Dashron/Roads/README.md

 1. It helps build an organized, resource oriented API through a nested routing structure.
 2. It can be required right from your code, or called over HTTP.
-3. It supports yield, for cleaner code.
+3. It is built using generators and promises so that you never have to worry about callbacks.
-4. It supports delayed response execution.
-If your users don't want certain fields, the code associated will never be run
+4. Can be used with roads-fieldsfilter to support lazy responses, only executing the code your users need.

 # Index